MaximumADHD/Roblox-Client-Tracker/README.md

 ### version.txt
 This represents a GUID for the current version of Roblox on the specified branch.

-### CppTypes.txt
+### CppTree.txt
-A list of defined C++ class names and enum names that were buried in Roblox's game client exe.
+A tree of the RBX namespace, which *appears to be* the root namespace used by Roblox in the C++ backend.
+Note that namespaces, classes, and subclasses are not explicitly labeled as such, as that information can't be extracted from the exe (at least afaik)